 Is Bogota Safe to Visit Right Now?

-There are still dangerous gangs that affect the capital and dodgy areas where you shouldn’t really be exploring.
+How dangerous is Bogota?
+Well, there are still dangerous gangs that affect the capital and dodgy areas where you shouldn’t really be exploring.
 However, drug trafficking rarely affects travellers unless they get themselves involved in it.

 It’s the largest city in the country with loads of different tourist areas and neighborhoods.
 With 11.5 million people and growing, it’s safe to visit Bogota, but you can’t guarantee that all those people are gonna obey the law.